 Adult Education Center

-G.E.D.
-Preparation and Academic Classes—For community members and clients in our residential programs.
-Through a partnership with Wake Technical Community College, we provide General Equivalency Diploma (G.E.D.) preparation and other support for those who have not completed high school.
+GED Preparation and Academic Classes—For community members and clients in our residential programs.
+We provide General Equivalency Diploma (GED) preparation and other support for those who have not completed high school.
 These classes open doors to employment and build self-esteem.
 Tutoring is available as needed.

-Vocational Classes—For community members and clients in our residential programs.
-Many homeless men and women come to us in need of skills for today’s workplace.
-To help them get retrained and find work that pays a living wage, we offer classes on:
+Vocational Classes—For clients in our residential programs.
+Many of our clients need to obtain skills for today’s workplace.
+To help them get retrained and find work that pays a living wage, we offer classes in: